MosesSoftEng/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 ## 2. Filter states by user input
 Write a script that takes in an argument and displays all values in the states table of hbtn_0e_0_usa where name matches the argument.

+pycodestyle 2-my_filter_states.py; chmod +x 2-my_filter_states.py; sudo ./2-my_filter_states.py root root hbtn_0e_0_usa 'Arizona'

+## 3. SQL Injection
+Write a script that takes in arguments and displays all values in the states table of hbtn_0e_0_usa where name matches the argument.
+But this time, write one that is safe from MySQL injections!